Supporting Local Agriculture by Providing a Low-cost Supplemental Source of Irrigation Water

-Irrigation ditches are manmade channels that deliver water from natural sources to homes, farms, businesses, industries and other uses.
-Most irrigation ditches divert water from natural creeks and rivers and bring it to other areas.
+Irrigation ditches are manmade channels that deliver water from natural sources to homes, farms, businesses, industries, and other uses.
+Most irrigation ditches divert water from natural creeks and rivers and deliver it to other areas.

-- Shares can be purchased from the previous property owner, from other shareholders, or directly from the ditch company if and when available.
+- Shares can be purchased from the previous property owner, from other shareholders, or directly from the ditch company when available.

 - Once the shares have been purchased, the landowner should work closely with ditch company staff to facilitate the delivery of water.

-- For questions or issues regarding irrigation ditches, please contact Douglas Dunn, Water Resource Specialist at 303-441-4295 or firstname.lastname@example.org.
+- For questions or issues regarding irrigation ditches, please contact Emily McMurtrey at 720-910-9756 or firstname.lastname@example.org.